devJasonClarke/devJasonClarke/README.md

 ### A little about me:
 - 🔭 I’m currently working at: GENR8-3D
-- 👨🏾‍💻 I’m learning: Firebase
+- 👨🏾‍💻 I’m learning: NoSQL Databases
 - ⚡ Fun fact: I was on national TV for 2 websites that I made

-### 📫 How to reach me:
+### 📫 Want to get in touch?:
 [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/devjasonclarke/)